2025 33rd Annual Program – Timor-Leste

 25 August - 5 September, 2025

-This two-week annual, comprehensive human rights and advocacy training course is the longest established human rights training program in the region, building the capacity of individuals, institutions and movements at this time of shrinking space for civil society.
+This annual, comprehensive human rights and advocacy training course is the longest established human rights training program in the region, building the capacity of individuals, institutions and movements at this time of shrinking space for civil society.
 It builds knowledge of international human rights standards and the UN system.
 Similar to a summer school the program includes intensive sessions on human rights and development, advocacy and media skills.

 Through its participatory teaching methodology, the program builds lasting links and solidarity between advocates in the region.
 The course will focus on contemporary human rights challenges including climate change, violence against women, SOGI, land-grabbing, freedom of association, the rights of migrant workers and of Indigenous peoples, transitional justice, democracy and integrating human rights into the sustainable development goals.